There are no strangers on the world's horizon

 I would bring wine, only to drink alone by the river.

-It's true there are mountain songs and village piping
+There are mountain songs and village piping

 Tonight, hearing you play the pipa